 It goes without saying, but beginner roller skaters need to go slow, avoid hills, debris and other objects (like cars and pedestrians).
 Carpet or grass is a perfect place for a beginner to practice with skates on.
 This allows you to get used to walking in your rollerblades and practice new stances, postures and moves.

 For practicing all of these falls below, please make sure to put on your pads and helmet.
 Then, move onto carpet or a nice patch of grass.
-This helps to control your skates and gives you a softer place to fall.[Illustration: Take a knee fall]
+This helps to control your skates and gives you a softer place to fall safely.

 Take a Knee